Sascha L. Goluboff

 M.A., October 1995.
 Department of Anthropology, University of Illinois at Urbana-Champaign.

 B.A., May 1992.
-Sociology/Anthropology (High Honors) and Russian Studies, Summa Cum Laude, Phi Beta Kappa, Colgate University.
+Sociology/Anthropology (High Honors) and Russian Studies, Summa Cum Laude, Phi Beta Kappa, Colgate University

-My work focuses on the anthropology of emotion in a variety of geographical and historical contexts.
+My work focuses on emotion in a variety of geographical and historical contexts.
 Mourning and grief in Azerbaijan, hooking up on college campuses, and attachment to home place in Antebellum Virginia — I view emotion as stories — narratives told about self and society, as well as a discourse about interpersonal connections.

 Jewish Russians: Upheavals in a Moscow Synagogue.
 University of Pennsylvania Press.
 2003.